One of the advantages associated with radio as an advertising medium is that it

 An ad for Mercedes Benz cars showed a heart-shaped box of chocolates with one of the chocolates topped with the well-recognized Mercedes logo.
 There was no mention of the company name or sign of a product in the ad.
 This ad was an example of advertising.

-A. competitive institutional
+A. reminder institutional

-B. competitive product
+B. competitive institutional

 The purpose of reminder institutional advertisements is to